Danilo-Henriquee/Danilo-Henriquee/README.md

 ### Hi there

 - 🔍 Currently looking for a job.
-- 📚 Studying Python, Java, JavaScript.
+- 📚 Studying React, TypeScript and java.

 <div align="center">
   <a href="https://github.com/Novitchh">